zowe/zowe-install-packaging/containers/kubernetes/README.md

     kubectl apply -f samples/gateway-service-np.yaml
     ```

-Either way, if no issue, you should see following output: `service/gateway-service created`
+Either way, upon success, you should see following output: `service/gateway-service created`

-##### Expose discovery service
+##### <ins>Expose discovery service</ins>

-Exposing discovery service is mandatory when there is zowe component running on z/OS side (outside of k8s) and requries doing dynamic registration.
+Exposing discovery service is mandatory when there is zowe component running on z/OS side (outside of kubernetes) and requries doing dynamic registration.

-If you choose to enable, run the following steps:
+If you choose to enable, simply run the following step:

 - If using `LoadBalancer`, run: